-My goal is to build a long-term career as an author by writing page-turning, thoughtful and cinematic fiction – the sort of books that keep you up way past your bedtime and leave you hungry for the next.
+Sky’s goal is to build a long-term career as an author of page-turning, thoughtful and cinematic fiction – the sort of books that keep you up way past your bedtime and leave you hungry for the next.

-I share my home with my highly creative son, a cat, and a galah who likes to set the neighbourhood dogs off by barking at night.
-I admit, I encourage it.
+She lives in Adelaide with a musical teenager and a 75-year-old galah who likes to set the neighbourhood dogs off by barking at them.

 7 thoughts on “About Sky”

 You are a very impressive person Sky, you should be very proud of your professional and personal achievements.
 This quote from Enid Bagnold may resonate with you….

 Who wants to become a writer?
 And why?
 Because it’s the answer to everything. … It’s the streaming reason for living.
 To note, to pin down, to build up, to create, to be astonished at nothing, to cherish the oddities, to let nothing go down the drain, to make something, to make a great flower out of life, even if it’s a cactus.”